Young Chinese Women are Spending More on Luxury | SENATUS

 "Tmall has moved from a commerce platform into a life-style leading platform," said Liu.

-While the spending power of Chinese women has increased, the average female income in China lags significantly behind their male counterparts, suggesting there is more room for their power as consumers to grow.
-The Global Gender Gap Report 2016 ranked China 99th our of 144 countries, with women earning on average 35 percent less than men for similar work.
+While the spending power of Chinese women has increased, the average female income in China lags significantly behind their male counterparts, suggesting there is more room for their power as consumers to grow. #economy=CHN">The Global Gender Gap Report 2016 ranked China 99th our of 144 countries, with women earning on average 35 percent less than men for similar work.
 Despite a huge cohort of highly educated Chinese women, only 17.5 percent of all companies in China have women in senior leadership roles.

 Career women also face pressure to marry young.
 According to Sixth Tone, for many single women, the conclusion of Chinese New Year celebrations saw a welcome end to a barrage of questions from family members about when they would tie the knot and have children.
 “Leftover Women” is the derogatory term still used to describe single, often well-educated women, who have passed the ‘acceptable’ age for marrying — usually thought of as somewhere between 25 and 27.